BASIC APPEAL FORMS

 The transcript of proceedings or Loc.R.
-5 notice shall be filed with the clerk of the court of appeals of the county from which at the court's central office in Middletown.
+5 notice shall be filed with the clerk of the trial court of the county from which at the court's central office in Middletown.

 Form.
 An original brief and three copies shall be filed and shall be stapled once in the upper left corner.
-It is not necessary or desirable enclosed in a paper or plastic cover or binder.
+No brief shall be enclosed in a paper or plastic cover or binder.
 Carbon copies are not acceptable without prior permission of the court.

 Briefs prepared with word processing software must use a minimum font size of 12 and may not be filed using a condensed font.

 Briefs prepared using other typewriting equipment shall use characters equivalent in size.
 The front